cudy789/AMPL/docs/installation/run.rst

    docker-compose up

-AMPL starts in the foreground, displays logs to the terminal, and can be stopped by pressing ``ctrl-c``.
+MAPLE starts in the foreground, displays logs to the terminal, and can be stopped by pressing ``ctrl-c``.
 Useful when configuring and calibrating cameras.
 Will not automatically restart if it fails or start when coprocessor is powered on.

 Stop